-JONATHAN BERNSTEIN’s plays and musicals have been produced all over the country.
-Under the auspices of the Jerome Robbins Foundation in New York City, he’s currently developing a new project (with the great Susan Misner) entitled Here In The Bright Colorado Sun, his second collaboration with her; before this, they premiered The Shape She Makes at the American Repertory Theater in Cambridge, MA which featured fellow Performing Arts Project faculty members Michael Balderrama, Mary Cavett, Nina Goldman, Deidre Goodwin, Mary Ann Lamb, and Jermaine Maurice Spivey.
+Jonathan Bernstein’s plays and musicals have been produced all over the country.
+Under the auspices of the Jerome Robbins Foundation, he’s currently developing a new project (with the great Susan Misner) entitled Here In The Bright Colorado Sun, his second collaboration with her; before this, they premiered The Shape She Makes at the American Repertory Theater in Cambridge, MA which featured fellow Performing Arts Project faculty members Michael Balderrama, Mary Cavett, Nina Goldman, Deidre Goodwin, Mary Ann Lamb, and Jermaine Maurice Spivey.

-He recently participated in NYC’s 24 Hour Musicals Benefit, writing an original musical with composer Jeanine Tesori between the hours of 11:00pm and 5:45am.
+Jonathan recently participated in NYC’s 24 Hour Musicals Benefit, writing an original musical with composer Jeanine Tesori between the hours of 10:30pm and 5:45am.
 This was his second time writing a musical for the charity; the first time he was paired with composer David Yazbek.

-Additionally, Broadway/London supervising director credits include Private Lives with Alan Rickman and Lindsay Duncan; The Iceman Cometh with Paul Giamatti; Who’s Afraid Of Virginia Woolf? with Dame Diana Rigg and David Suchet; and the musical Chicago, in charge of overseeing both the (still running) 1996 Broadway revival, and the many national/international companies it has spawned.
+Additionally, Broadway/London supervising director credits include Private Lives starring Alan Rickman and Lindsay Duncan, The Iceman Cometh starring Kevin Spacey and Paul Giamatti; Who’s Afraid Of Virginia Woolf? starring Dame Diana Rigg and Sir David Suchet; and the musical Chicago, in charge of overseeing both the (still running) 1996 Broadway revival, and the many national/international companies it has spawned.

-Plus, he will eat tiramisu at the slightest provocation and he is a fan of the New York Football Giants which — like anything difficult — is fundamentally worthwhile.
+Plus, he will eat tiramisu at the slightest provocation and he is a fan of the New York Mets which — like anything difficult — is fundamentally worthwhile.